cognitedata/units-catalog/README.md

 To maintain the consistency and quality of the unit catalog, please ensure any contributions adhere to the established structure and guidelines.
 Before submitting any additions or modifications:

-1. Ensure that all tests pass
+1. **Run full verification**: Ensure that `mvn clean verify` passes.
+This runs all tests and code style checks.

-2. Provide meaningful descriptions in your Pull Requests that explain:
+2. **Provide meaningful PR descriptions** that explain:
    - Summary of the changes introduced in the pull request
    - The rationale behind the changes/contributions
    - Which customers/use cases this change addresses

+3. **Follow unit source preferences**:
+   - Prefer using QUDT units when available (source from https://qudt.org/vocab/unit/)
+   - For QUDT units, ensure `sourceReference` follows the format: `https://qudt.org/vocab/unit/{UNIT_NAME}`
-3. When adding new units, prefer using QUDT units when available.
-Other standards or publications may be used when a suitable QUDT entry does not exist.
+   - Other standards or publications may be used when a suitable QUDT entry does not exist

+4. **Handle equivalent units appropriately**:
+   - If adding a unit with the same conversion factors as an existing unit for the same quantity, determine if it's a legitimate equivalent or a duplicate
+   - Legitimate equivalent units (e.g., different scientific notations like "W" vs "V·A") should be added to the whitelist in `src/test/kotlin/EquivalentUnits.kt`
+   - True duplicates should be avoided; instead, add the alternative name as an alias to the existing unit

+5. **Validate unit structure**:
+   - Ensure `externalId` follows the pattern `{quantity}:{unit}` in snake_case
+   - Add comprehensive aliases to support various naming conventions users might use
+   - Verify conversion factors are correct (formula: `baseUnitValue = (unitValue + offset) * multiplier`)

 ### Release Schedule